eudoxys/eudoxys.github.io/_posts/2024-10-15-Arras_Energy_Training.md

 _Eudoxys Sciences announces Arras Energy training program_.

-Eudoxys Sciences LLC will start providing training course sfor utility engineers, academic faculty and students, and regulatory agency staff.
+Eudoxys Sciences LLC provides training courses for utility engineers, academic faculty and students, and regulatory agency staff.
 Two-hour training courses available include the following subjects.

 1. **Introduction** - An overview of the motivation, theory, and history of GridLAB-D.
 1. **GridLAB-D Use-Cases** - Explore ways GridLAB-D is used to address power grid challenges.